-Diphenhydramine and steroid administration:
+• Diphenhydramine and steroid administration:

-Diphenhydramine and steroids have no proven utility in Moderate / Severe anaphylaxis.
+Diphenhydramine/ steroids have no proven benefit in Moderate/ Severe anaphylaxis.

-Diphenhydramine and steroids should NOT delay repeated Epinephrine administration.
+Diphenhydramine/ steroids should NOT delay initial or repeat Epinephrine administration.

-In Moderate and Severe anaphylaxis Diphenhydramine may decrease mental status.
+In Moderate and Severe anaphylaxis, Diphenhydramine may decrease mental status.

-Oral Diphenhydramine should NOT be given to a patient with decreased mental status and / or a hypotensive patient as this may cause nausea and / or vomiting.
+Diphenhydramine should NOT be given to a patient with decreased mental status and/ or a hypotensive patient as this may cause nausea, vomiting, and/ or worsening mental status.

-Anaphylaxis unresponsive to repeat doses of IM epinephrine may require IV epinephrine administration by IV push or epinephrine infusion.
-Contact Medical Control for appropriate dosing.

-Symptom Severity Classification:
+- Anaphylaxis unresponsive to repeat doses of IM epinephrine may require IV epinephrine administration by IV push or epinephrine infusion.
+Contact Medical Control for appropriate dosing. - Symptom Severity Classification: